 As $h_x(0)=t_0+t_1+t_2>0$ (maximum value of $h_x(k)$), the existence of IGC points solely depends on the minimum value, $h_x(k_0)$.
 By analyzing $h_x(k)$, we find that the expression for $h_x(k_0)$ takes a different form when the parameters change.
 When $ t_2 \leq t_1/4 $, $h_x(k_0)$ is given by

 with $k_0= \pi$.
 Conversely, for $t_2 > t_1/4 $, the expression changes to

 with $\cos k_0=-t_1/4t_2 $.
-Combining Eq.~(\ref{eq:m1}) and Eq.~(\ref{eq:m1}), we obtain the maximum value of $h_x(k_0)$ as $t_0-(t_1/\sqrt{2})$, achieved when $t_2=t_1/2\sqrt{2}$.
+Combining Eq.~(\ref{eq:m1}) and Eq.~(\ref{eq:m2}), we obtain the maximum value of $h_x(k_0)$ as $t_0-(t_1/\sqrt{2})$, achieved when $t_2=t_1/2\sqrt{2}$.
 Thus, the inequality $h_x(k_0)\leq 0$ always holds in the regime $ t_0 \leq t_1/\sqrt{2}$, regardless of the value of $t_2$.
-Consequently, the energy spectrums of the Bloch Hamiltonian Eq.~(\ref{eq20}) are guaranteed to exhibit IGC points.
+Consequently, the energy spectra of the Bloch Hamiltonian Eq.~(\ref{eq20}) are guaranteed to exhibit IGC points.
 However, for $ t_0 > t_1/\sqrt{2}$, the existence of IGC points becomes contingent on specific values of hopping parameters $t_0$, $t_1$, and $t_2$.
 For example, as shown in Fig.~\ref{FIG4}(a), when fixing other parameters and increasing the parameter $t_0$, two IGC points gradually close together.
 At a critical value, they merge into a single IGC point.
 Besides, no IGC points exist when $t_0$ exceeds this critical value.
-Apparently, the corresponding OBC spectrums do not have IGC points, which is shown in Fig.~\ref{FIG4}(b).
-As discussed in Sec.~\ref{Sec:3}, whether energy spectrums have IGC points can be linked to the quantum walk behavior.
-Fig.~\ref{FIG4}(c) and \ref{FIG4}(d) illustrate this connection, where the bulk distribution of particle loss probabilities $P_x$ exhibits power-law behavior for PBC spectrums with IGC points and exponential behavior for spectrums without them.
+Apparently, the corresponding OBC spectra do not have IGC points, which is shown in Fig.~\ref{FIG4}(b).
+As discussed in Sec.~\ref{Sec:3}, whether energy spectra have IGC points can be linked to the quantum walk behavior.
+Fig.~\ref{FIG4}(c) and \ref{FIG4}(d) illustrate this connection, where the bulk distribution of particle loss probabilities $P_x$ exhibits power-law behavior for PBC spectra with IGC points and exponential behavior for spectra without them.

 To demonstrate the feature of the edge burst phenomenon for this model, we choose specific parameter values $t_0=0.3$ and $t_1=0.5$.
 As previously established, the IGC condition is automatically satisfied because the maximum value of $h_x(k_0)$ is strictly negative.
 The relative heights $P_\mathrm{edge}/P_\mathrm{min}$ are vital to depict edge burst, as these physical quantities are closely related to the decay scaling behavior of the walker in the bulk.
 Here, $P_\mathrm{edge}$ are the escape probabilities at two edges and equal to $P_1$ or $P_L$. $P_\mathrm{min}$ is defined as $\min\{P_1,P_2,\dots,P_{x_0}\}$ for $P_{\rm{edge}}=P_1$ and $\min\{P_{x_0},P_{x_0+1},\dots,P_{L}\}$ for $P_{\rm{edge}}=P_L$.
 We calculate $P_\mathrm{edge}/P_\mathrm{min}$ as the parameter $t_2$ increasing from zero [see Fig.~\ref{FIG5}(a)].
 For small $t_2$, the ratio $P_1/P_{\min}>>1 $ while $P_L/P_{\min}\sim1$, which indicates a single remarkable probability loss peak at the left edge [Fig.~\ref{FIG5}(c)].
 As $t_2$ exceeds a critical value, $P_L/P_{\min}$ increases rapidly and becomes much larger than one.
 In this case, the system exhibits two remarkable probability loss peaks at both left and right edges [Fig.~\ref{FIG5}(d)].
 This phenomenon is closely linked to the bipolar skin effect, which corresponds to the self-intersecting point of the PBC spectrum \cite{PhysRevB.106.235411} [see green line in Fig.~\ref{FIG5}(b)].
 Another interesting aspect of the edge burst phenomenon is that the ratio of $P_1/P_{x_0}$ can be greater than 1 [see Fig.~\ref{FIG5}(c)], which is not observed in the system for $t_2=0$.